Time-Series Alignment for Multi-Station Lines

 df = df.set_index("timestamp").sort_index()

-# 2. Resample to fixed SPC subgroup cadence
+# 2. Resample to the fixed SPC subgroup cadence.
+Continuous measurements

-# 3. State-aware interpolation: only interpolate during active RUN cycles
+# 3. State-aware interpolation: only bridge gaps during active RUN cycles.

 run_mask = aligned["machine_state"] == "RUN"